-Employees of the NCSU Libraries must comply with NCSU REG08.00.02 - Computer Use Regulation.
+Employees of the NC State University Libraries must comply with NCSU REG08.00.02 – Computer Use Regulation.

 4. Information Security Acknowledgment

-4.1 Employees of the NCSU Libraries must adhere to the University Information Security Acknowledgment.
+4.1 Employees of the NC State University Libraries must adhere to the University Information Security Acknowledgment.

 4.2 The Acknowledgement is Appendix C of NCSU REG08.00.03 – Data Management Procedures.